Moorooka railway station

-Moorooka railway station is located on the Beenleigh line in Queensland, Australia.
-It serves the Brisbane suburb of Moorooka.
-The station opened in 1887.
+Moorooka is a railway station operated by Queensland Rail on the Beenleigh line.
+It opened in 1887 and serves the Brisbane suburb of Moorooka.
+It is a ground level station, featuring one island platform with two faces.

-To the west of the station lies the NSW North Coast dual gauge line primarily used by Gold Coast, NSW TrainLink XPT and freight services, and the Clapham freight yard.

 In 1996, as part of the construction of the Gold Coast line, the standard gauge line was converted to dual gauge.

 Moorooka passenger station is opposite the Clapham goods railway station.

-Moorooka Station will close sometime in 2025 for a major accessibility upgrade as part of the Cross River Rail project.
+Moorooka Station will close on 2 March 2026 for a major accessibility upgrade as part of the Cross River Rail project.
 The upgrades include a third platform, new station buildings, an upgraded overpass with lifts to all platforms and the station entrance for the station to be fully accessible, and other facilities.
+It is expected to reopen in late 2027.

 Services

 Moorooka station is served by all stops Beenleigh line services from Beenleigh, Kuraby and Coopers Plains to Bowen Hills and Ferny Grove.